aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsorecipientdatacollection/add/_index.md

 ---
 title: OdsoRecipientDataCollection.Add
 second_title: Aspose.Words for .NET API Reference
 description: OdsoRecipientDataCollection method.
-Adds an object to the end of this collection in C#
+Adds an object to the end of this collection in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.settings/odsorecipientdatacollection/add/